COME IN FROM THE COLD

 Winter beckons us inside - much like a season of the black dog - or a dark night of the soul.
 We are called home to reconnect to our soul's deepest yearnings.
 To re-evaluate what is important to us, and what isn’t.

 Sometimes the things we think we want, deserve, and believe we MUST have in order to be happy - aren’t good for us.
 Perhaps it’s not even our business to know why.

 I wrote “Come In From The Cold” with my dear friend, Jon Kubis in January of 2018.

 I love LA for so many reasons... the depth of creativity.
-The high achieving nature of the talented, driven, passionate people who thrive here.
+The high-achieving nature of the talented, driven, passionate people who thrive here.
 The opportunities.
 The weather.
 But if I'm not grounded, the side effects of Hollywood culture can make me crazy.
 The fickle-ness.
 The hype.
 The misguided pressure to be "on."
-The affects of free radicals from ego switches that are always "ON."
+The effects of free radicals from ego switches that are always "ON."
 The constant pressure cooker.

 For me, my mother is the person I turn to during a season with “the black dog.”
 She's weathered my snot-cry phone calls, followed by half a bottle (alright… a full bottle) of wine, followed by pounds gained, followed by sleepless nights and endless days.

 Unconditional love heals.
 Where there is unconditional love, there is mercy.
 There is a way through.
 Sometimes, the ONLY map to better days, is to allow yourself time and space to heal...
 And accept love’s invitation to come on home.